 Total number of eligible patients in ward.
 Total number of patients admitted to the ward before or at 8 a.m. that were not discharged from the ward at the time of the survey.

 Number of beds in ward.
 Total number of beds in ward on the PPS day.
-Include 'corridor beds' and neonatal beds.
+Include beds in unconventional settings (see below) and neonatal beds.